Review: Pembroke VCT

 Pembroke VCT originally launched in 2013, with the B shares first raising money in 2014 and subsequently in 2016.
-The B share pot now has assets of over £14 million.
 This offer seeks to increase the size of that investment portfolio by raising another £15 million with the possibility of a further £10 million.
 Pembroke’s strategy is to invest in earlier-stage, higher-growth companies.

 - Strong emphasis on capital growth

 - Portfolio companies include Five Guys and Chilango restaurant chains

 - Focus on four sectors: health and fitness, media and tech, hospitality, apparel and accessories

 - Minimum investment £3,000

 The manager is Oakley Investment Managers which operates under the umbrella of Oakley Capital Ltd (a company founded by Peter Dubens in 2002).
 Mr Dubens has been a serial entrepreneur since the 1980s.
 His specialty is building businesses from the ground up and selling them on.
 One example of such a business was Tom Aikens restaurants, which it bought out of administration, turned around and sold on.

 There is a core team of six.
 Andrew Wolfson, a director of Oakley Capital, is the lead on this VCT.
 Mr Wolfson also manages Peter Dubens’ private investments.

 The managers are looking for deals that have potential to achieve 3 times return on money invested.